Oklahoma: Energy

 Oklahoma is the nation's third-largest producer of natural gas, and its fifth-largest producer of crude oil.
 The state also has the second-greatest number of active drilling rigs, and it is even ranked fifth in crude oil reserves.
 While the state was ranked eighth for installed wind energy capacity in 2011, it still was at the bottom of states in usage of renewable energy in 2009, with 94% of its electricity being generated by non-renewable sources in 2009, including 25% from coal and 46% from natural gas.

-Ten years later in 2019, 53.5% of electricity was produced from natural gas and 34.6% from wind power.
+In 2019, 53.5% of electricity was produced from natural gas and 34.6% from wind power.

 Ranking 13th for total energy consumption per capita in 2009, the state's energy costs were eighth-lowest in the nation.

 Oil, gas, and coal

 As a whole, the oil energy industry contributes $35 billion to Oklahoma's gross domestic product (GDP), and employees of the state's oil-related companies earn an average of twice the state's typical yearly income.
 In 2009, the state had 83,700 commercial oil wells churning 65.374 Moilbbl of crude oil.
 A tabulated 8.5% of the nation's natural gas supply is held in Oklahoma, with 1.673 Tcuft being produced in 2009.

 The Oklahoma Stack Play is a geographic referenced area in the Anadarko Basin.
 The oil field "Sooner Trend", Anadarko basin and the counties of Kingfisher and Canadian make up the basis for the "Oklahoma STACK".
 Other Plays such as the Eagle Ford are geological rather than geographical.

-According to Forbes magazine, Oklahoma City-based Devon Energy Corporation, Chesapeake Energy Corporation, and SandRidge Energy Corporation are the largest private oil-related companies in the nation, and all Oklahoma's Fortune 500 companies are energy-related.
-Tulsa's ONEOK and Williams Companies are the state's largest and second-largest companies respectively, also ranking as the nation's second- and third-largest companies in the field of energy, according to Fortune magazine.
-The magazine also placed Devon Energy as the second-largest company in the mining and crude oil-producing industry in the nation, while Chesapeake Energy ranks seventh respectively in that sector and Oklahoma Gas & Electric ranks as the 25th-largest gas and electric utility company.
+All of the Fortune 500 companies based in Oklahoma are energy-related, including some of the largest companies in the petroleum industry in the U.S. Tulsa's ONEOK and the Williams Companies are the state's largest and second-largest companies respectively, also ranking as the nation's second- and third-largest companies in the field of energy, according to Fortune magazine.

 Oklahoma Gas & Electric, commonly referred to as OG&E (NYSE: OGE) operates four base electric power plants in Oklahoma.
 Two of them are coal-fired power plants: one in Muskogee, and the other in Red Rock.
 Two are gas-fired power plants: one in Harrah and the other in Konawa.
 OG&E was the first electric company in Oklahoma to generate electricity from wind farms in 2003.